Live Exploration of Dynamic Rings: Ring exploration in

-\begin{theorem} Three anonymous agents performing Algorithm {\sc {\sf PT}BoundNoChirality} in the {\sf PT} model with a known upper bound on the ring size and no chirality, explore the ring with $O(N^2)$ edge traversals.
-One agent explicitly terminates, the other either terminates or waits perpetually on a port. \end{theorem} \begin{proof} The correctness of termination derives from Lemma \ref{PTcorrectterm}.
+\begin{theorem} Three agents performing Algorithm\\ {\sc {\sf PT}BoundNoChirality} in the {\sf PT} model with a known upper bound $N$ on the ring size and no chirality, explore the ring with $O(N^2)$ edge traversals.
+One agent explicitly terminates, the others either terminate or wait perpetually on a port. \end{theorem} \begin{proof} The correctness of termination derives from Lemma \ref{PTcorrectterm}.
 It remains to prove that eventually at least one agent terminates.
 Having three agents, at least two will agree on the same direction.
 We will consider this direction as global {\em left}.
 It is easy to see that if an edge is perpetually removed, then eventually the agents terminate: two agents will be positioned at the end point of the missing edge and the third agent terminates detecting $\vEsteps=d$.
-If an agents is not forced to change direction and the edges are not perpetually removed, then it will terminate since $\vEsteps > N$.
+If an agent is not forced to change direction and the edges are not perpetually removed, then it will terminate since $\vEsteps > N$.
 Therefore, the adversary has to force the agents to bounce on each other.
 But let us notice that, as soon as an agent changes state from {\sf Bounce} to {\sf Reverse}, it sets a distance $d$; if this distance does not increase at each state change, the agent terminates.
 This implies that eventually we will have $ d > N$ and termination for $\vEsteps > N$.

-{\em Complexity Discussion:} If an agent does not set $d$, then it performs at most $O(N)$ steps.
+Let us now analyze the complexity of the algorithm.
+If an agent does not set $d$, then it performs at most $O(N)$ steps.
 If an agent sets $d$, its value is at most $O(N)$; there are at most $O(N)$ increases of $d$, therefore an agent will do at most $O(N^2)$ movements.
-Since the number of agents is constant, the total sum of movements over all agents is at most $O(N^2)$. \end{proof}
+Since the number of agents is constant, the total sum of movements over all agents is at most $O(N^2)$.